deividAlfa/stm32_soldering_iron_controller/Readme_files/Operation.md

 Screen Contrast/brightness.<br>
   - **Auto dim**<br>
 Fade the display after 10s in sleep or error modes to prevent display burning.<br>
+For safety reasons,the screen will only dim when the iron temperature is below 100°C.<br>
   - **Offset**<br>
 Screen offset.
 This can accomodate the different screens which the controllers have come with.
 Use it to center the display on the screen.<br>
   - **Wake mode**<br>